 Travel to the Origins of the Silent Night Song in Salzburg

-READ MORE: The Journey of the Silent Night Song in Austria – A 200 Year Old Story of the Famous Christmas Carol
+READ MORE: Silent Night Song Locations in Austria – A 200-Year-Old Old Story of the Famous Christmas Carol

 Honour the legends of sound when you get to Salzburg and take yourself on the musical journeys it is worthy of, but know there are more stories in its architecture, art, old alleyways and trendy neighbourhoods that are giving this city more reasons for a visit.